JosephEoff/josepheoff.github.io/_posts/2020-02-09-howtosolder-8throughhole.md

 Another thing you can do is to make a solder bridge between two adjacent pads.
 That's why I soldered the wire in next to one of the transistor pins.

 This a little tricky.
-Solder prefers to stick to metal, and will usually ball up and flow away from non-metallic surface.
+Solder prefers to stick to metal, and will usually ball up and flow away from non-metallic surfaces.
 It can be done, though.
 It takes more solder than a normal joint, and it takes practice to make it work.

 It goes like this: